 The Beyond Broadband Project has been set up by INCA, the Plunkett Foundation and ACRE to support the development of local next generation broadband schemes.

-IT Community Champions is a project targeted at people aged 50+ living in Nottinghamshire.
+IT Community Champions is a project run by Rural Community Action Nottinghamshire, targeted at people aged 50+ living in Nottinghamshire.
 The aim of the scheme is to find people aged 50+ with an interest in IT and offer them the skills and support to train other individuals or groups wishing to learn new computer skills enabling access to greater independence, increased confidence and self esteem and greater opportunities.

 Awards for All England is a simple grant scheme making awards of between £300 and £10,000.
 The Awards for All programme aims to help improve local communities and the lives of people most in need.